Doerner History, Family Crest & Coats of Arms

 The surname Doerner was first found in Bavaria, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Doerner family
+Early History of the Doerner family

 This web page shows only a small excerpt of our Doerner research.
 Another 71 words (5 lines of text) covering the years 1738, 1530, 1584, 1809 and 1884 are included under the topic Early Doerner History in all our PDF Extended History products and printed products wherever possible.